Review: JW Marriott Parq Vancouver

 Parq Vancouver

-Considered Vancouver’s premier gaming destination, Parq Vancouver Casino hosts a vaiety of gambling tables and slots, restaurants, and music.
+Considered Vancouver’s premier gaming destination, Parq Vancouver Casino hosts a variety of gambling tables and slots, restaurants, and music.
 Being only steps away from the JW Marriott lobby, it’s very convenient to get to without having to leave the building.

-Besides the restaurants mentioned earlier, the casino has food and drinks for any time of the day.
-There are also some shops on the ground floor as well.
+Besides the restaurants mentioned earlier, the casino has food and drinks at any time of the day.
+There are also some shops on the ground floor.
 The on-site convenience store, Parq Market (operated by Daruma), is Japanese themed with a variety of Japanese snacks and drinks.

-If you’re an avid golfer, Par Tee Golf is a luxury golf store just located next to the JW Marriott Lobby.
+If you’re an avid golfer, Par Tee Golf is a luxury golf store located next to the JW Marriott Lobby.

 Conclusion

 The JW Marriott Parq Vancouver offers a luxurious experience for guests.
 Whether you’re a local or a visitor to Vancouver, this property offers many upscale amenities and features that guests will appreciate.
 Additionally, the hotel is very accessible to nearby sports venues, dining, and shopping areas.
-Overall, the JW Marriott Parq Vancouver provides a luscious stay with close access to nearby attractions and entertainment.

 Andy Leung